iterative/dvc.org/content/docs/command-reference/get.md

 get the most recent one, we use a similar command, but with `-o model.bigrams.pkl` and `--rev bigrams-experiment` (or even without `--rev` since that tag has the latest model version anyway).
-In fact, in this case using `dvc pull` with the corresponding stage `target` should suffice, downloading the file as just `model.pkl`.
-We can then rename it to make its variant explicit:
+In fact, in this case using `dvc pull` with the corresponding stage as target should suffice, downloading the file as just `model.pkl`.
+We can then rename it to make its variant
+explicit:

 ```dvc
 $ dvc pull train